AdrienPringle/Pixel-Pyrotechnics/Readme.md

 `src/LevelObject.cpp` : inherits from `GameObject`, contains level state and manages all 3D sprites

-`src/SpriteObject.cpp` : inherits from `GameObject`, wrapper for a single sprite with a local anf global position
+`src/SpriteObject.cpp` : inherits from `GameObject`, wrapper for a single sprite with a local and global position

 `src/Item3D.cpp` : inherits from `SpriteObject`, contains 3d state and handles conversion from world to screen coordinates